boguer31/boguer31.github.io/README.md

 # Hi! this is boguer's home page!❤❤️

-Hi!
-This is a brief introduction to my hobby and some daily pieces.
+おはよう！ This is a brief introduction to my hobby and some daily pieces.

 # Welcome to my GitHub